 - there are a series of team meetings in a controlled and safe environment, often referred to as the "safe box," during which the issues are identified and solutions are worked out and agreed-to.

 - All relevant documents and facts are produced and disclosed without going through time consuming and expensive formal discovery such as interrogatories, admissions, production, and depositions.

 - only one set of experts are engaged, as mutually agreed to by the attorneys and parties.

 - other collaboratively trained professionals, such as financial or mental health specialists, can be brought into the process to most cost-effectively focus the parties on the financial consequences and projections, and develop parenting plans that focus primarily on the child(ren)'s needs and best interests, not on what a parent simply "wants."

 The net result of this unique approach to resolving the legal issues for a divorce or other family law matter is that the collaborative law approach is very often substantially less expensive and much quicker at bringing the parties to a mutually satisfactory agreement.
 The advantages of Collaborative Practice are numerous, and not easily condensed into a few paragraphs.
 You are encouraged to visit the following website for more information on this dynamic and progressive way to handle your family law matters: www.collaborativepractice.com

-John Burke, Dena Allen, and Matthew Fischer have completed extensive training in Collaborative Family Law as recommended by the International Academy of Collaborative Professionals, and are committed to the many advantages it has to offer clients over traditional litigation.
-In fact, John was one of the three attorneys who first received this training in eastern Washington.
+Dena Allen and Matthew Fischer have completed extensive training in Collaborative Family Law as recommended by the International Academy of Collaborative Professionals, and are committed to the many advantages it has to offer clients over traditional litigation.

-Contact John Burke, Dena Allen, or Matthew Fischer at Burke Law Group for a no-cost initial consultation to find out how this approach to divorce can result in a healthier outcome for all involved, and whether this approach might be a good fit for your situation.
+Contact Dena Allen or Matthew Fischer at Burke Law Group for a no-cost initial consultation to find out how this approach to divorce can result in a healthier outcome for all involved, and whether this approach might be a good fit for your situation.